maggarwal13/rdap-irr-support/draft-rdap-irr-extension.md

 The route object class can contain the following members:

-objectClassName -- the string “route"
+objectClassName -- the string “irr0_route"

 handle -- a string representing the unique identifier of the route which is a combination of IP network  and an autonomous system number for which route is registered